AUA Summit - What is Kidney (Renal) Trauma?

 What Happens Under Normal Conditions?

 The urinary tract is the body’s drainage system.
-It includes two kidneys, two ureters, a bladder, and a urethra.
+It includes two kidneys, two ureters, a bladder and a urethra.

 Healthy kidneys work day and night to clean our blood.
-These 2 bean-shaped organs are found near the middle of the back, just below the ribs.
+These two bean-shaped organs are found near the middle of the back, just below the ribs.
 One kidney sits on each side of the spine.

 As a filter, the kidney controls many things to keep us healthy: